Shrub

 Plant in well-drained soil.
 Prune annually in late spring after the new growth hardens.
 Watch for boxwood blight — a destructive fungal disease.
 Choose blight-resistant cultivars like "Green Beauty" or "Winter Gem" for new plantings.

-See boxwood in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring boxwood alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring boxwood alongside companion plants.

 Frequently Asked Questions